chihacknight/chihacknight.org/_posts/events/2018-12-4-potluck-open-hack.md

 ---

-**RSVP required** Braintree now requires all attendees to [RSVP beforehand](https://www.eventbrite.com/e/chi-hack-night-registration-41703945624) by 4:00 PM.
+**RSVP required** Braintree now requires all attendees to [RSVP beforehand](https://www.eventbrite.com/e/chi-hack-night-registration-41703945624) by 12:00 PM (noon).
 Walk-ins will not be allowed!

 **ASL** This event will not have an American Sign Language interpreter.